eldeno/todolist-ts/README.md

 # TODO app

-Web application built with React for learning purposes.
+Web application built with React and TypeScript for learning purposes.
+Connection with API to be added.

 ## Running locally